Category Archives: Projects

 With the above, I connect the regulator, set to 2 Bar (30 psi) to the compressor with the regulated output , via an airline to the tap adapter on the outside tap, this worked really well for me.

-Instructions on my process are in the files below.
+Instructions on my process below.

 Suppliers Used